 Passion braids maintenance

 - Wear a satin bonnet or wrap your hair in a silk scarf at night.

-- Use dry shampoo to clean your hair and get rid of oil build up.
+- Use dry shampoo to clean your scalp and to get rid of oil build up.

 - Use an anti itch oil on your scalp if your scalp gets itchy.